linglp/Me/README.md

 3. Follow the heroku guideline [here](https://blog.heroku.com/deploying-react-with-zero-configuration).
 Note: when you are deploying using your local branch, the command to deploy should be: `git push heroku <Your local branch>:main`
 4. Rename application if needed.
 See instructions [here](https://devcenter.heroku.com/articles/renaming-apps#updating-git-remotes)
 Note: You should be able to see your app in Heroku dashboard!

+# Deploy to Github Pages
+Follow the instructions [here](https://github.com/gitname/react-gh-pages) to deploy to github pages.

 # References
 The portfolio site was created thanks to the guidance provided by this Youtube video [here](https://www.youtube.com/watch?v=bmpI252DmiI).
 I tweaked some stylings and customized it based on my needs.